-- The icon is replaced with a icon (or, if a dual-icon mission, the icon is removed.) - If you completed (or placed a bojective on) the mission, then you have completed (or placed a bojective on) a space mission. - All cards on the planet are destroyed. - Any card which has been played or placed on the planet is destroyed if its conditions for being played or placed there include any of: - on a planet - on a planet mission - on a planet location - on that planet by name (for example, Hotel Royale which "plays on Theta VIII.")
+- The icon is replaced with a icon (or, if a dual-icon mission, the icon is removed.) - If you completed (or placed a boundary of the mission, then you have completed (or placed a boundary of the objective on) a space mission. - All cards on the planet are destroyed. - Any card which has been played or placed on the planet is destroyed if its conditions for being played or placed there include any of: - on a planet - on a planet mission - on a planet location - on that planet by name (for example, Hotel Royale which "plays on Theta VIII.")